4 Ways to Advance Equity for Women in Higher Education

 In the U.S., women earn 81 cents for every dollar men make, and this trend holds true regardless of job type or seniority level.

 Colleges and universities are a microcosm of society, and while studies show that more women attend and graduate from college than men, many women continue to experience gender microaggressions and sexual harassment on campus.
-Universities play a key role in not only educating women but also advancing equity for female students.

 Making sure that all female students receive a campus experience that is free of discrimination should be embedded in every institution's diversity and equity plan.
 Here are four easy steps colleges can take to promote equity for women in higher education.